Sierra Leone: Bumbuna Hydro II

 2020 -

-Located on the Upper Seli River, 230km north east of Sierra Leone’s capital, Freetown, the Bumbuna Hydro II project will provide an additional 145MW of capacity.
-By adding new generation capacity to the existing Bumbuna dam (92MW) and building a new dam and generation at Yiben (53MW), 35km upstream of the existing Bumbuna I facility, the project will enable delivery of significant additional power to the national grid but more importantly increase the generation during the dry season thanks to the seasonal storage capability of Yiben.
-The initiative will provide approximately 1 TWh (1 million MWh) of reliable electricity to customers over the year.
-Both the Bumbuna extension and Yiben will also be linked to the West Africa Power Pool via the recently constructed Côte d’Ivoire, Liberia, Sierra Leone and Guinea (CLSG) transmission line.
+Located on the Upper Seli River, 230km north east of Sierra Leone’s capital, Freetown, the Bumbuna Hydro II is planned to be implemented in two phases.
+By adding new generation capacity to the existing Bumbuna dam (90-160MW) and building a new dam at Yiben (53MW), 35km upstream of the existing Bumbuna I facility, the project will enable delivery of significant additional power to the national grid but more importantly increase the generation during the dry season thanks to the seasonal storage capability to be built at Yiben.
+Both the Bumbuna extension and Yiben will also be linked to the West Africa Power Pool (WAPP) via the recently constructed Côte d’Ivoire, Liberia, Sierra Leone and Guinea (CLSG) transmission line.

 It is anticipated that the project will generate substantial levels of local employment throughout the anticipated 49 month construction period.
 Bumbuna Hydro II will also deliver long term operational and management jobs.
 Consumers will benefit from increased reliability of power and will also see cost savings via affordable tariffs and reduced reliance on expensive diesel back-up generation.